 No one wants to work with an aggressive know-it-all.
 Thus, it’s important for operations managers to position themselves as ordinary people who don’t know everything and can also make mistakes.

-Managers have to be able to clearly define what they consider successful, so that everyone in the company will have the parameters to work with in the process of achieving targets.
+Managers have clearly defined what they consider successful, so that everyone in the company will have the parameters to work with in the process of achieving targets.

 Everyone in the company must learn to adapt to market changes.
 This includes understanding customers, target clients, and what they want.
 This of course also involves the use of automated solutions so that the company is always one step ahead.